Carer's Allowance and the National Living Wage

-So for example, if you start paying £11 per week into a pension scheme you can then deduct £5.50 from your earnings.
-This means that while your actual earnings are £115.20 per week, you would be treated as having earnings of £109.70, allowing you to qualify for Carer's Allowance.
+So for example, if you start paying £18 per week into a pension scheme you can then deduct £9 from your earnings.
+This means that while your actual earnings will be £131.36 per week, you will be treated as having earnings of £122.36, allowing you to qualify for Carer's Allowance.

 - Read our free parent guide Tax Credits [PDF].

 - Sign up to our What's New e-newsletter to receive the latest updates about benefit changes.

 - Find out about your rights in work.